- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Suburban life in Paris

 Expats looking for a quieter life and a more authentic Parisian expat experience should explore living options in the suburbs of Paris.
-Here expats will find a greater range of accommodation options that are more spacious and generally better value for money.
+Here, expats will find a greater range of accommodation options that are more spacious and generally better value for money.
 Areas further away from the city centre also tend to be more suitable for families because of the proximity to schools and outdoor spaces.
-Luckily, those who choose to live in the suburbs won't need to miss out on the fun of city living thanks to Paris' excellent transport network which makes it possible for them to access all the facilities and attractions on offer without too much hassle.
+Luckily, those who choose to live in the suburbs won't need to miss out on the fun of city living.
+Paris's excellent transport network makes it possible for them to access all the facilities and attractions on offer without too much hassle.

 9th arrondissement